 - 1. The Directorate of Admissions and Registration prepares a list of students with a low GPA (less than 62%). - 2.
-The SIS System prevents students with low GPA (less than 62%) from direct course Registration. - 3.
-The students with low GPA (less than 62%) are notified by the SIS System to seek advice from their academic advisors to be able to register their courses online. - 4.
-Academic advisors populate the advisory record with the courses deemed necessary for smooth student progression through the SIS System.
+The students with low GPA (less than 62%) are notified by the SIS System to seek advice from their academic advisors to be able to register their courses online. - 3.
+Academic advisors populate the advisory record with the courses deemed necessary for smooth student progression through the Student Information System (SIS).